gulcinvardar/movie_recommender/README.md

 1. Play around with the imputation
 2. Save the user and keep track of their rating
 3. Use IMDB API

+## License

+(c) 2022 Gülçin Vardar

+Distributed under the conditions of the MIT License.
+See LICENSE for details.